Hi-Folks/statistics/README.md

 Low variance indicates that data points are generally similar and do not vary widely from the mean.
 High variance indicates that data values have greater variability and are more widely dispersed from the mean.

-For calculate variance from a *sample*:
+To calculate the variance from a *sample*:
 ```php
 use HiFolks\Statistics\Stat;
 $variance = Stat::variance([2.75, 1.75, 1.25, 0.25, 0.5, 1.25, 3.5]);